BachiMjavanadze/terminal-gui2/README.md

      Determines whether the command is displayed in the context menu (default: false).

    - **`revealConsole`**
-     Whether to reveal the terminal console when running the command (default: true).
+     Whether to reveal the terminal console when running the command (default: `false`). `false` value keeps the terminal hidden on successful execution and automatically reveal it when a non-zero exit code is detected.

    - **`showWhenEmptyWorkspace`**
      Show command only when: